Towards Prediction of Financial Crashes with a D-Wave Quantum Computer: Implementation in a D-Wave 2000Q quantum annealer

 For this problem, the QUBO matrix had the size of $8280\times 8280$, with 15 logical qubits, 8265 ancilla qubits and 38,790 couplers.
 Remark that the available quantum annealer structure is not optimized for this problem and, also, that the translation is not efficient because of sparse connectivity of the quantum processor.
-Therefore, the only benefit of a quantum annealer here is to implement exponential acceleration~\cite{accleration} in optimizing submatrices generated by the partition algorithm in {\it qbsolv}.
-Finally, we compare our results from the quantum annealer with the integer equilibrium solution calculated in a straightforward method by trying $32^3$ times in Fig.~\ref{nonlinearv}, which shows a good agreement.
+Finally, we compare our results from the quantum annealer with the integer equilibrium solution calculated with a straightforward method by trying $32^3$ times in Fig.~\ref{nonlinearv}, which shows a good agreement and the accuracy of the proposed method.
+Comparing the results after the perturbation with the pre-perturbation values, we can conclude that we have detected the financial crash.